-- The school works in partnership with all parents and carers through school events, welcome meetings at key transition times - Parents and carers are invited to attend termly Parent's evenings and all parents receive notification of their child's achievement in relation to national expectations. - Pupils' reports are sent home each academic year. - Where necessary, parents are given support to access multi-agency support. - A varied way of contacting parents from school: weekly newsletters, texts, phone calls, social media and face to face discussions. - Families are invited to attend information sessions: re supporting their children at home. - Parents are able to contact school about concerns at any time to speak to the class teacher. - Opportunities for parents to attend groups when applicable.
+- The school works in partnership with all parents and carers through school events. - Welcome meetings take place at key transition times. - Parents and carers are invited to attend termly parent's evenings and all parents receive notification of their child's achievement in relation to national expectations. - Pupils' reports are sent home each academic year. - Where necessary, parents are given support to access multi-agency support. - A varied way of contacting parents from school: weekly newsletters, texts, phone calls, social media and face to face discussions. - Families are invited to attend information sessions: re supporting their children at home. - Parents are able to contact school about concerns at any time to speak to the class teacher. - Online parent courses (Early Help Hub/ Mental Health Support Team) advertised with all parents/carers.

-- Meet the SENDCo opportunity in the Autumn term for new parents, if required. - Parent and carers are involved in decisions to place their child on the SEND List and are consulted on the additional support their child will receive. - Parents and carers are invited to comment on their child's progress on IEPs. - Parents and carers are informed of their child's targets on IEPs. - Information on SEND sent out to new parents to raise any concerns before their child starts school.
-We encourage parents to come and discuss their concerns in person afterwards. - Opportunities for parents to attend groups.
-Workshops if relevant relating to SEN. Information posted on the school website, newsletter and social media.
+- Meet the SENDCo opportunity in the Autumn term for new parents, if required. - Parent and carers are involved in decisions to place their child on the SEND register and are consulted on the additional support their child will receive. - Parents and carers are invited to comment on their child's progress on IPMs. - Parents and carers are informed of their child's targets on IPMs. - Information on SEND sent out to new parents to raise any concerns before their child starts school.
+We encourage parents to come and discuss their concerns in person afterwards. - Opportunities for parents to attend groups/workshops relating to SEND.
+Information posted on the school website, newsletter and social media.

-- Termly progress meeting with Parents, Class teacher and SENCo to discuss the child's learning needs. - Specific out of school agencies including: CAMHS, SALT, DCD team, Cornwall Cognition and Learning, Educational Psychologist, Family Support workers, Penhaligon's Friends, ASD team, Neurodevelopmental team, Social workers, Aspire Inclusion Team. - Parents and carers are supported in attending, and are actively involved in, all multi-agency meetings and annual reviews where their views are an integral part. - All documentation can be presented in a format that is accessible to parents where appropriate.
+- Support from outside agencies include: SALT (Speech and Language Therapy), Educational Psychologist, DCD team (Developmental Coordination Difficulty), CAMHS, ASD Team, Neurodevelopmental team, School Nurse, Cognition and Learning, OT (Occupational Therapy) Social Care, Early Help Hub, Family Support Workers, Penhaligon's Friends, Aspire Inclusion Team. - Parents and carers are supported in attending, and are actively involved in, all multi-agency meetings and annual reviews where their views are an integral part. - All documentation can be presented in a format that is accessible to parents, where appropriate.